Specialkbyte/TCD-CS4032/lab2/README.md

 Python's `nosetests` is used to run the test suite, it is installed using the instructions above.
 Once installed run the following command in the `lab2` directory.

 `nosetests`

+You need to have the server running in at the same time on port `8080`.
+I couldnt' quite find a nice way of spinning up the server for each unit test.